(804) 771-9587 phone

-- Representation of hospitals, health systems and long-term care facilities in real estate/tenant litigation.
+- Representation of hospitals, health systems in real estate/tenant litigation.

 - Representation of a locality following its decision to deny a particular subdivision request.
 The locality's decision was upheld following a six-month long trial.

 Representation of manufacturers in various types of product liability litigation including prosthetic devices, asbestos, seat belts, swimming pools and food.
 Many of these cases arose in various federal courts and concluded with favorable summary judgment dismissals.

 - University of Richmond School of Law, J.D., Moot Court, Law Review